‘Only to be Consumed’ in Canada

 When you're on the phone with customer service people or even corporate media relations teams, 99% of the time they're operating from a script.

-And if you ask a question that falls outside of the script, it can land as if you are trying to talk to them in Esperanto, which is what we found when we were trying to communicate with Betty Crocker.
+And if you ask a question that falls outside of the script, it can land as if you are trying to talk to them in Esperanto.

 But this time, in this story, this particular instance, the corporate cluster fuck was on a level that I have never experienced before.

-When we called Betty Crocker's customer service, they were like, huh.
+When we called Betty Crocker's customer service, they were like, huh, huh, that's a weird label.
+Yeah, I don't know what that means.

 But we'll connect you with our media relations team.

 You can see what they say.
+We leave a message for media relations, nobody calls back.

+So we call Betty Crocker's manufacturer, Signature Brands.
 Again, we leave a message and get no response.

+Then we call Betty Crocker's parent company, General Mills.
 And when they search the barcode for the icing, they're like, oh, actually, it doesn't even look like we make this product.

+It's made by Hometown Food Company.
 And when we call Hometown Food Company, they're like, I don't know why General Mills would give you our number.

 We make Pillsbury products, not Betty Crocker.

 So without a way into the corporate world of Betty Crocker, we're like, you know what?
+Maybe we should just try calling the real Betty Crocker.
+I'm the real Betty.

-I'm the real Betty, the real Betty right here, Dr.
+The real Betty right here.
+Dr.

+Betty Crocker.
 This is Dr.

+Betty Crocker.
 Yes, that is her real name.

-No, she is not affiliated with Betty Crocker, the brand, but she is a registered dietitian nutritionist, and she serves as the Director of Nutrition Services for the Lodi Unified School District in Lodi, California.
+No, she is not affiliated with Betty Crocker, the brand, but she is a registered dietitian nutritionist, and she serves as the director of nutrition services for the Lodi Unified School District in Lodi, California.

 We are a part of the largest restaurant chain in the United States of America known as School Food Service, School Nutrition, kind of one in the same.

-And in the summer, just to show off a little bit, we also serve during all summer things.
+So we make sure the kiddos are fed every school day breakfast, lunch, after school, and in the summer, just to show off a little bit, we also serve during all summer things.

-Betty Crocker for a story about Betty Crocker, the brand, which, yeah, okay, sure.
+I know we're being a little cutesy, contacting Dr. Betty Crocker for a story about Betty Crocker, the brand, which, yeah, okay, sure.

 But there was also a strategic motivation behind this move.

-Department of Agriculture, and they derive their policies from the official dietary guidelines for Americans.
+School Nutrition Services report to the U.S. Department of Agriculture, and they derive their policies from the official dietary guidelines for Americans.

 And because they're feeding America's kids, the school system takes those guidelines and applies even more rigorous standards.